GreptimeTeam/docs/docs/v0.9/en/getting-started/installation/greptimedb-standalone.md

 ## Next Steps

-Learn how to write data to GreptimeDB and visualize it using Grafana in the [Quick Start](../quick-start/overview.md).
+Learn how to write data to GreptimeDB in the [Quick Start](../quick-start.md).